 The Children's Rights Implementation Group (CRIG) agreed to the formation of an SLCN subgroup to support the remit of the wider group.
-The CYCJ director co-chairs CRIG, with CYCJ providing project management support for both the groups and associated subgroups.
-Minutes from the meetings are available <a href="https://example.com/here.
+The CYCJ director co-chairs CRIG, with CYCJ providing project management support for both the groups and associated sub-groups.
+Minutes from the meetings are available here.